TERMS OF SERVICE

 5.1 Fees and Invoicing

-5.1.1 Fees for Services are as set out in your order confirmation or as otherwise agreed in writing.
+5.1.1 Fees for Services are as set out in your order confirmation, applicable Service Order Form, or as otherwise agreed in writing.

 5.1.2 All fees are exclusive of VAT, which will be charged at the applicable rate where required.

-5.1.3 Invoices are issued in advance and are payable within 14 days of the invoice date unless otherwise agreed.
+5.1.3 Invoices are issued in advance and are payable within 14 days of the invoice date, unless an alternative payment period is specified in the applicable Service Order Form.

 5.2 Payment Methods